lillahorvath/Unfolding_of_FridaysforFuture/README.md

   * Machine Learning: To identify the main differences in the language of the 5000 most and 5000 least popular tweets with the hashtag #FridaysForFuture I implemented the bag-of-words model together with lemma-based tokenization using Scikit-learn and Spacy.

-  * Interactive Website - Deliverable: The finished [web application](https://unfolding-fridaysforfuture.herokuapp.com) is deployed to Heroku.
-Visitors of the homepage are guided through a series of interactive visualizations to explore the key factors in the success of the movement, such as synchronization and periodicity, targeted timing and proactive, on-message language.
+  * Interactive Website - Deliverable: The finished [application](https://unfolding-fridaysforfuture.herokuapp.com) is deployed to Heroku.
+Visitors of the webpage are guided through a series of interactive visualizations to explore the key factors in the success of the movement, such as synchronization and periodicity, targeted timing and proactive, on-message language.

 This project was selected for an oral presentation at Pitch Night on August 8 2019.